brandonlatherow/California-Real-Estate-Prediction-with-Blockchain-Technology/README.md

 <br />

-Via Blockchain Technology and using Streamlit, we will use the Machine Learning predictions to give buying opportunities for investors using Ethereum.
+Via Blockchain Technology and using Streamlit, we will use the Machine Learning predictions to give investors buying opportunities, using Ethereum.

 <br />